DikshaNikam7/Amazon-Clone/README.md

 # Amazon-Clone
-HTML and CSS based amazon colne
+A simple Amazon landing page clone built using HTML and CSS.